Online Submissions

 Aim

-- The section should answer what the purpose of the research is.
-It should explain the research question or the hypothesis being proved (if the aim of the study is to prove a hypothesis).
+- The section should explain what the research purpose is.
+It should describe the research question or the hypothesis being proved (if the aim of the study is to prove a hypothesis).

 - If the study tested the null hypothesis, this should be stated.